-- 14. The Trust Board will be responsible for: - Establishing and agreeing the whistleblowing procedure. - Ensuring the agreed whistleblowing procedure is published on the Trust's website. - Monitoring the effectiveness of this policy and undertaking any necessary reviews, e.g. in relation to good practice recommendations or changes in legislation. - Ensuring all members of the school community have access to this policy. - Investigating, in liaison with the Headteacher/Principal, any concerns that are raised. - Ensuring this policy provides an open and transparent framework where members of the school community can raise their concerns. - Taking the necessary action against members of staff following an investigation into any alleged malpractice. - Ensuring that the minutes of the Trust Board include a record of the Trust's whistleblowing arrangements and who, both internally and externally, staff members should report concerns to. - Appointing one Trustee and one member of staff to act as points of contact for staff members when reporting concerns. - 15.
-The Headteacher/ Principal will be responsible for: - Ensuring all members of staff have read and understood this policy. - Receiving, investigating and responding to any concerns that have been raised by the school community. - Being the first point of contact regarding whistleblowing (unless the whistleblowing is related to the Headteacher / Principal in which case this will be the Chief Executive Officer). - 16.
+- 14. The Trust Board will be responsible for: - Establishing and agreeing the whistleblowing procedure. - Ensuring the agreed whistleblowing procedure is published on the Trust's website. - Monitoring the effectiveness of this policy and undertaking any necessary reviews, e.g. in relation to good practice recommendations or changes in legislation. - Ensuring all members of the school community have access to this policy. - Investigating, in liaison with the Headteacher/Principal, any concerns that are raised. - Ensuring this policy provides an open and transparent framework where members of the school community can raise their concerns. - Taking the necessary action against members of staff following an investigation into any alleged malpractice. - Ensuring that the minutes of the Trust Board include a record of the Trust's whistleblowing arrangements and who, both internally and externally, staff members should report concerns to.

+- Appointing one Trustee and one member of staff to act as points of contact for staff members when reporting concerns. - Ensuring that all concerns raised by whistle blowers are responded to properly and fairly. - Ensuring that whistleblowing forms part of the staff behaviour policy as part of a wider approach to having in place appropriate safeguarding policies and procedures.

+15. The Headteacher/ Principal will be responsible for:

+- Ensuring all members of staff have read and understood this policy. - Receiving, investigating and responding to any concerns that have been raised by the school community. - Being the first point of contact regarding whistleblowing (unless the whistleblowing is related to the Headteacher / Principal in which case this will be the Chief Executive Officer). - 16.
 Where the Chief Executive Officer receives any concerns raised about a Headteacher/Principal, the Chair of Trustees will be kept informed of the whistleblowing and the progress of any associated discussions and investigations. - 17.
 All members of the Trust / school community will be responsible for: - Raising any concerns that meet the definitions of qualifying disclosures or in the public interests of this policy. - Being truthful and reasonable with any concerns that they have. - Not raising malicious or unfounded concerns.